Max Bögl | Maglev Technology | Autodesk

 Drawing from its experience supplying the track for Transrapid Shanghai—a commercial high-speed maglev train line in operation since 2002—Max Bögl has designed a new, fully automated urban mobility solution: Transport System Bögl (TSB).
 While feasibility studies are currently being conducted in Europe, the system’s vehicles are already being demonstrated in China.

-“We’re absolutely convinced that this maglev train will revolutionise the future of mass transit,” says Andreas Rau, product manager for the TSB.
-“We can now offer a more environmentally sustainable, cost-effective transport system as a complete track, vehicle and operating technology package.”
+“We’re absolutely convinced that this maglev train will revolutionize the future of mass transit,” says Andreas Rau, product manager for the TSB.
+“We can now offer a more environmentally sustainable, cost-effective transport system as a complete track, vehicle, and operating technology package.”

 Max Bögl's TSB system recently won the Red Dot Design Award 2020 in the Trains and Planes category.
 Courtesy of Firmengruppe Max Bögl.